Do you enjoy playing Dungeons & Dragons but have a hard time gathering a group together?

 Playing Without a Dedicated Game Master

 A Game Master Emulator is a system that allows everyone to play as a player without the need for a dedicated Game Master.
-These generally work by allowing every player to take part in the story creation process by asking a Yes/No question and then rolling a dice for an answer and then filling in the gaps with logic (and sometimes surprises!).
+These generally work by allowing every player to take part in the story creation process by asking a Yes/No question and then rolling dice for an answer and then filling in the gaps with logic (and sometimes surprises!).
 With a Game Master Emulator, it is also possible to play Dungeons & Dragons solo!

 There are several Game Master Emulators out there, but my favorite one is a system called MUNE.
 I like it because it is light on rules while also bringing in a fair amount of unexpected situations.